OSGeo/OSGeoLive-doc/en/overview/52nSOS_overview.rst

 Features
 -------------------------------------------------------------------------------

 * **Browser Client**: The SOS is delivered with a browser based application.
   This provides means for administration and configuration of the service instance, as well as sending test requests for SOS operations; appropriate sample requests are included.
 * **JavaScript Client**: The SOS contains a JavaScript application for displaying time series data.
-With its help, numerical time series will be visualized without any additional software.
+With its help, time series will be visualized without any additional software.
 * **Specifications**: The 52°North SOS implements the current specification version 2.0.0 and the previous version 1.0.0 (here no transactional operations).
 Listed below are implemented operations for each standard version.